 Looking back, it’s the one piece of information that I wish I had been better informed about because Dessa did have low blood sugar when she was born and it was a significant obstacle for us to overcome at the hospital.

-Dessa arrived with a bang more than 48 hours after I was admitted to the hospital weighting a glorious 7 pounds, 10 ounces.
-After waiting and working for so long, I was completely exhausted and overwhelmed with my brand new role as parent.
+Dessa arrived with a bang more than 48 hours after I was admitted to the hospital weighing a glorious 7 pounds, 10 ounces.
+After waiting and working for so long, I was completely exhausted and overwhelmed with my brand new role as a parent.
 The nurses pricked Dessa’s foot right after she was born to check her blood sugar and (sure enough) it was low.
 No big deal, I figured that would happen.
 I didn’t really worry about it.
-In the blurry haze of my newfound role as mother, I was given a little help learning to breastfeed, was told to let the nurse know before I started breastfeeding so they could check her sugar levels, then was left alone with Rob to rest and care for Dessa.
+In the blurry haze of my newfound role of mother, I was given a little help learning to breastfeed, was told to let the nurse know before I started breastfeeding so they could check her sugar levels, then was left alone with Rob to rest and care for Dessa.

 Each time Dessa fussed and showed signs of hunger, I grabbed her and started breastfeeding.
 Rob and I always remembered after she was on my breast that we were supposed to call the nurse to check her sugar.
 The nurses were very kind and always managed as best they could to get a blood sugar reading even though the timing wasn’t quite right.
 Our baby’s blood sugar was consistently low or right on the borderline for where it should be.
 The hospital protocol required three readings in a row that were above the baseline and Dessa just couldn’t hit that mark more than once without her sugar levels dropping out before the next feeding.
 A parade of nurses and pediatricians came to see me as well as a lactation consultant, but it was all a blur.
 I was tired, in pain, and Dessa was never really in the mood to eat.

 At some point, someone (I think it was a nurse) brought a small bottle of formula and a small oral syringe.
 They encouraged me to feed Dessa a little formula with the syringe to try and elevate her blood sugar.
 It was an effort to get that baby to eat.
 She just wasn’t interested.
-We felt pretty great after giving her 1 mL of formula… that is, until the nurse asked how we were doing and we she said the goal was to put 5 mL in Dessa’s belly.
-Rob and I both got wide eyes, laughed awkwardly and said we would try our best.
+We felt pretty great after giving her 1 mL of formula… that is until the nurse asked how we were doing and she said the goal was to put 5 mL in Dessa’s belly.
+Rob and I both got wide eyes, laughed awkwardly, and said we would try our best.
 Despite our best efforts, that little princess didn’t eat nearly as much as the nurse had hoped.
 We took it all in stride and figured Dessa would eat and things would even out when she was ready.
 After all, this was her very first day of life on the outside.

 Then, about 20 hours after Dessa was born, a pediatrician came to the room for a serious talk.
 They were concerned that Dessa’s blood sugar just wouldn’t maintain a healthy level.
 We were informed that the hospital had to intervene by taking Dessa to the nursery overnight so they could get her blood sugar on track.
-They could either administer an IV or feed her formula, but at this point they had to do something.
+They could either administer an IV or feed her formula, but at this point, they had to do something.

 In hindsight, I shouldn’t have been surprised at the news that the staff needed to intervene.
 After all, they did send a constant stream of people into our room to check on Dessa and try to get her blood sugar up.
-But in my postpartum haze I was caught completely off guard by the news and immediately started to cry.
+But in my postpartum haze, I was caught completely off guard by the news and immediately started to cry.
 I was upset that they were going to take my baby away for the night and disappointed that she was going to be given so much formula.
 I could handle a few mL to supplement my colostrum, but this time it wasn’t a few mL – it was a bottle.

 There’s such a cultural push to breastfeed these days and the words “breast is best” kept resounding in my head.
 I had a plan to breastfeed exclusively for four weeks, then slowly introduce the bottle (with milk that I had pumped, of course) and begin to transition Dessa so she could go back and forth from breast to bottle when I returned to work.
-I had done all of the research and it was a good plan!
+I had done all the research and it was a good plan!
 I even specifically registered for Avent bottles because they have a wide base, which is recommended to make the switch to bottle easier.
 Feeding my baby formula was never a part of that plan and neither was introducing the bottle so soon.

 I had a very difficult time coping with the realization that things were not going to work out exactly as I had planned.
 I was exhausted, in pain, and filled with hormones.
 I’ll just let you imagine what kind of a wreck I was at this point.
 Reluctantly, Rob and I followed the nurse who wheeled Dessa down the hall to the special care nursery.
 Once we arrived, a very kind nurse who works with the newborns sat us down, let me cry my eyes out, talked us off the ledge, reassured us that we could spend as much time with Dessa in the nursery as we wanted and that things would be ok.

 Rob and I both teared up when we parted with Dessa and went back to our room.
 As you might expect, things did work out in the end.
 The two of us got some much-needed sleep (even with my 1 am trip down the hall to visit Dessa that night).
-Around 4am, another very kind nurse delivered a happy, well-fed baby to my bedside.
+Around 4 am, another very kind nurse delivered a happy, well-fed baby to my bedside.
 Most importantly, Dessa finally passed the hospital protocol and three blood sugar readings that were all above the baseline.
 Our baby was out of the woods and finally on track!

 Gestational Diabetes After Baby